 - two vice-presidents;

 - the ETFO representative to the Ontario Teachers’ Federation; and

 - additional executive members as necessary to complete an executive of fourteen.

-At a meeting in January 2019, the Executive received the 2019 central bargaining goals from the CB Standing Committee.
-The Executive then submitted those goals to ETFO’s Representative Council for approval.
+At a meeting in January 2022, the Executive will receive the 2022 central bargaining goals from the CB Standing Committee.
+The Executive will then submit those goals to ETFO’s Representative Council for approval.